 - sound fundamentals and, in particular, recurrent and predictable cash flows;

-- offering high potential for long-term profitable growth, both organically and through accretive acquisitions;
+- and offering high potential for long-term profitable growth, through both organic growth and accretive acquisitions.

 - control or joint control immediately or in phases;

-- a need for a long-term, principal shareholder;
+- a need for a long-term, reference shareholder;

 - opportunities for further reinvestment over time to accompany organic or external growth.